Engoo Blog Business & Work

 This is used when you need to meet later than the original time you decided.
 You can use it for specific times or for entire days.
 Both “push back a meeting” and “push a meeting back” are OK.

-Sue called to say she has to push back the lunch meeting to 12:30.
-Is that OK?
+• Sue called to say she has to push back the lunch meeting to 12:30.

 Bring forward

-A businessman looking at his watch and needing to reschedule a meeting
+A hurried businessman looking at his watch with a surprised expression on his face

 This is the opposite of "push back."
-If the original time is too late, use this to suggest an earlier time.
+If the original time is too late, use "this"bring forward" to suggest an earlier time.

-The announcement said the staff meeting will be brought forward to 2 p.m.
+• The announcement said the seminar will be brought forward to 2 p.m.

 You can also use these expressions to talk about work deadlines.